Frequently Asked Questions

 - Medical Malpractice – Medical malpractice claims also have a two year statute of limitations.
 However, in some medical malpractice claims, you may not be immediately aware of your injuries or their cause.
 In this case, you are required to bring a lawsuit within two years of when you discovered, or should have discovered, your injuries.
 No claim may be brought more than four years after the incident of medical malpractice, even if you discover your injury later.

 - Car Accidents – Car accident claims are a type of personal injury claim, so you have two years from the date of the accident to file suit.
-If personal property is damaged in the accident, however, the statute of limitations for the property damage claim extends to five years.

 - Defective Drugs & Devices – Although a defective drug or device may seem somewhat similar to a medical malpractice lawsuit, for the purposes of the statute of limitations, the time frame is two years from the date you know, or should know, of your injury with a much longer ten or twelve year outer limit.
 If you do not discover your injury from an implanted device for years after it is implanted, you still may be able to make a timely claim.